suranjanrana/course-data-analysis-sql/part_1_foundations/1_3_insert_update_delete.md

 -- Two new orders are added at the same time
 ```

-👉 **Note for Analysts:** Inserting multiple rows in one query is faster than inserting one by one.
+📝 **Note** Inserting multiple rows in one query is faster than inserting one by one.

 ---